 Learn more about your exact seat location at Truist Park by exploring our interactive seating map

-Bags can be no larger than 16" x 16" x 8" and all bags shall be subject to inspection upon entry in accordance with Major League Baseball security regulations.
+As a condition to entry, all fans entering Truist Park consent to being screened via metal detection.
+These metal detectors (walk through and/or handheld) will be used at all Truist Park gates.
+Bags are prohibited except clutches that are no larger than 5” X 9”and all clutches shall be subject to inspection upon entry in accordance with Major League Baseball security regulations.
 These enhanced security measures are the result of MLB’s continuing work with the U.S. Department of Homeland Security to increase and standardize security practices across the league.
 Prohibited items such as weapons of any sort, cans, glass containers, or alcohol are not allowed into the ballpark at any time.
-To expedite stadium entry, placing your cell phone, camera, sunglass cases, and other permitted metal items inside your bag is acceptable.
-Express lines are at each gate location for fans without bags.
-You will need to remove mobile phones, cameras, and other large metal items before proceeding through the metal detection at our express locations.
-You will not need to remove cash, coins, belts, jackets, shoes, watches, or jewelry.

 (See PROHIBITED ITEMS)